What is ESG Investing?

 Whether or not ESG investing is appropriate for your situation is another issue.
 If there are issues important to you, it may warrant a more in-depth discussion with your financial advisor.
 Maybe even a deeper dive on your own if you manage your investments.
 If you’re interested in seeking out how a company scores with an ESG rating, there are several places where each has its specific methodologies for ratings.
 There are still risks associated with investing in even the most socially responsible companies.
 However, these companies can potentially benefit both society and your bottom line.

 If you’re interested in talking about your opportunities and investment interests, reach out to us.
-Fill out the form below or give us a call at 913-393-1000 and we’ll connect with you!
+Schedule a complimentary consultation or give us a call at 913-393-1000 and we’ll connect with you!

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.